Trichuriasis

 Diagnostic Tests

-Standard ova and parasite examination of stool for microscopic detection of T trichiura eggs in stool.
+Standard ova and parasite examination of stool for microscopic detection of T trichiura eggs.
 For increased sensitivity ≥3 stool samples should be collected within ≤10 days (ideally every 48 h).

 Differential Diagnosis